 Many streams in the Mississippi River watershed are listed as impaired by excess nutrients in the system and do not reach their aquatic life use designation (Turner and Rabalais 2003).
 All of these streams lead to the Mississippi River and finally the Gulf of Mexico off the coasts of Louisiana and Texas.
 As a result of excess nutrients entering the northern Gulf of Mexico, a hypoxia zone now exists ranging from 8,000 to about 22,000 km2 since 1985 (Hill, et al. 2011).
-These nutrients typically cause algal blooms, leading to large fluctuations in dissolved oxygen, falling below 2 mg O_2 per liter in the summer (Turner and Rabalais 2003) (Dodds 2006).
+These nutrients can cause algal blooms, leading to large fluctuations in dissolved oxygen, falling below 2 mg O_2 per liter in the summer (Turner and Rabalais 2003) (Dodds 2006).
 The low dissolved oxygen levels lead to the creation of a "dead zone" which has adverse affects for aquatic life and their habitat.
 In 2008, the Gulf Hypoxia Action Plan identified the Ohio River as the largest contributor of both nitrogen and phosphorus to the Gulf of Mexico.
 A major tributary of the Ohio, the Wabash River, was identified in a 2005 ORSANCO study to be a significant source of nutrients to the Ohio, Mississippi, and Gulf of Mexico and has been continually studied since 2010.

 In August and September 2010 and again in 2012, algal blooms were reported in both the upper and lower Ohio River.
 Drinking water utilities reported taste and odor issues and filter clogging, which adds to the cost of treating water.
 Algae problems have been reported throughout the Ohio River Basin, including the state of Ohio, where three lakes were closed to recreation due to toxic algae.
 In order to limit problems associated with algal blooms on a national scale, US EPA has asked states to develop numeric nutrient criteria for lakes, rivers, and streams.
-ORSANCO is developing these criteria for the Ohio River.
-To support this effort, samples are collected twice per month at seven water utilities covering the upper, middle, and lower reaches of the river, and tested for both algae (identified to lowest taxa possible) and nutrients (nitrogen and phosphorous).
+To support this effort, samples were collected twice per month at seven water utilities covering the upper, middle, and lower reaches of the river, and tested for both algae (identified to lowest taxa possible) and nutrients (nitrogen and phosphorous).

-The Commission operates a special monitoring program for nutrients for the purpose of numeric nutrient criteria development.
-Samples are collected twice monthly at seven Ohio River water utilities from March through November for Total Kjeldahl Nitrogen, Ammonia-Nitrogen, Nitrate/Nitrite Nitrogen, Total Phosphorus, and Chlorophyll.
-Summary results for the period July 2008 through June, 2013 are presented in Figure 6, and all data can be found in Appendix K. The Commission has a water quality criterion of 10 mg/L for Nitrate/Nitrite Nitrogen which was never exceeded.
+The Commission operated a special monitoring program for nutrients which has been discontinued.
+Samples were collected twice monthly at seven Ohio River water utilities from March through November for Total Kjeldahl Nitrogen, Ammonia-Nitrogen, Nitrate/Nitrite Nitrogen, Total Phosphorus, and Chlorophyll.
+Summary results for the period March, 2010 through June, 2013 are presented in Figure 7.
+Individual results are included in Appendix C. The Commission has a water quality criterion of 10 mg/L for Nitrate/Nitrite Nitrogen which was never exceeded.
+The Commission also has an ammonia criterion of 1.0 mg/L which was equaled on one occasion.
+Table 5 presents ORSANCO's water quality criteria for the Ohio River.

-Figure 6.
-Summary of Nutrients and Chlorophyll Data, July 2008 through June 2013.
+Figure 7.
+Summary of Nutrients Data, 2010 through June 2013.